LadnerLab/pepsirf-q2-plugin-docs/source/Pepsirf_Plugins/q2-PSEA.rst

 You can replace qiime2-2023.7 above with whichever version of QIIME 2 you have currently installed.

 To help make installing R dependencies easier, please use this command if you have trouble:
-``conda install -c conda-forge r-base r-essentials r-igraph r-ggraph r-ggforce r-scatterpie r-ggplot2 rpy2 r-biocmanager`` ``conda install -c bioconda bioconductor-ggtree bioconductor-enrichplot``
+``conda install -c conda-forge r-base r-essentials r-igraph r-ggraph r-ggforce r-scatterpie rpy2 r-biocmanager r-splines2`` ``conda install -c bioconda bioconductor-ggtree bioconductor-enrichplot``

 You will need to install clusterProfiler through R to avoid conflicting versions with some packages: